Image 7

 Countertops and counters typically feature an edging that determines their style and price.
 There are two types of standard edge profile: squared or straight edges and waterfall edges.
 These edges are suitable for quartz countertop materials that are 1¼ inches thick.

-Several edging options have more intricate designs, such as a curved edge (ogee), rounded edge (pencil, beveled, bullnose), and laminated edge.
-Laminated edges create an extra layer of quartz to give a dramatic look.
+Several edging options have more intricate designs, such as a curved edge (ogee), and rounded edge (pencil, beveled, bullnose).

 3. Choose body color and design